JuliaAI/LearnAPI.jl/README.md

 # LearnAPI.jl

-A Julia interface for training and applying machine learning models.
+A base Julia interface for machine learning and statistics

 **Devlopement Status:**